How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 • It’s much quieter than the Inca Trail and less crowded.

-• As we mentioned before besides the exercising and the wicked views you will also have a fulfilling cultural experience as you pass through different indigenous villages where the communities have lived there for 500 years although it seems that time had stopped then.
+• As we mentioned before, besides the exercise and the wicked views, you will also have a fulfilling cultural experience as you pass through different Indigenous villages where the communities have lived for 500 years, although it seems that time had stopped then.
 They just live like they used to, with no influence of the modern era whatsoever.

-• The area is famous for its homemade textiles, which you can buy directly from the source helping the local economies without any middlemen fees.
-This means they charge a fair price for their work and you pay less.
+• The area is famous for its homemade textiles, which you can buy directly from the source, helping the local economy without any middleman fees.
+This means they charge a fair price for their work, and you pay less.

 5. Choquequirao trek

-Choquequirao, meaning Cradle of Gold, is an Incan City built during the late 15th and early 16th century and commissioned by the so much worshipped Inca emperor Pachacuti.
+Choquequirao, meaning Cradle of Gold, is an Incan City built during the late 15th and early 16th century and commissioned by the much-worshipped Inca emperor Pachacuti.

-The site is located above the valley of Apurímac river, 98 km from Cusco and in the Willkapamba mountain range, and covers an area of 6 square kilometers although it’s not completely brought to light, yet.
+The site is located above the valley of the Apurímac River, 98 km from Cusco and in the Willkapamba mountain range, and covers an area of 6 square kilometers, although it’s not completely brought to light yet.

-The hike to Choquequirao implies 3 days walk from the towns of Cachora, Huanipaca or Yanama.
+The hike to Choquequirao implies 3 3-day walk from the towns of Cachora, Huanipaca, or Yanama.

-The site is not considered as remarkable as Machu Picchu but it’s an amazing and interesting 8 days hike off the beaten path overall far from the touristy crowded trails.
+The site is not considered as remarkable as Machu Picchu, but it’s an amazing and interesting 8 day hike off the beaten path overall, far from the touristy, crowded trails.

 The Choquequirao Trek to Machu Picchu can be done in many different variations as there are many trails from 5 to 10 days, including one option with a portion to Machu Picchu by bus.